Traditional Japanese temple with cherry blossoms and a modern city skyline. So read the Japan Travel tips checklist we prepared in this article.

 • Onigiri (those perfectly wrapped rice balls) are a must.
 They’re cheap, delicious, and come in a million flavors.

 • Bento boxes?
 Forget what you think you know.
-They’re packed with fresh, tasty food.
+These are packed with fresh, tasty food.

 • And don’t even get me started on the matcha sweets.
 You’ll be hooked.

-Honestly, if you’re on a budget or just need a quick, tasty bite, these convenience stores are your best friend.
+If you’re on a budget or need a quick, tasty bite, these convenience stores are your best friend.
 Plus, they’re everywhere!
 You’ll find them on almost every corner.

 Travel Tip #12: Use Public Transport

-• First things first.
-Grab an IC card.
+• First things first, grab an IC card.
 Think of it like a magic pass for trains and buses.
 Suica or Pasmo are the main ones.
-You just load them up with money and tap them when you get on and off.
-No fumbling for change, which is a lifesaver.
+You load them up with money and tap them when you get on and off—no fumbling for change, which is a lifesaver.

-• A little escalator etiquette.
+• Here’s a little escalator etiquette.
 This is a small thing, but it makes a big difference.
 In Tokyo, you stand on the left side of the escalator, leaving the right side open for people in a hurry.
-But, if you’re heading to Osaka, that flips, and you stand on the right.
+But if you’re heading to Osaka, that flips, and you stand on the right.
 Just a little heads-up so you don’t get any confused looks.

 • And here’s a key thing to remember.
 The trains generally stop running around midnight.
-So, if you’re planning a late night out, keep an eye on the clock or be prepared to grab a taxi or find a late-night bus.
-It’s easy to lose track of time when you’re having fun, so a little planning goes a long way.
+So, if you’re planning a late night out, watch the clock or be prepared to grab a taxi or find a late-night bus.
+It’s easy to lose time when you’re having fun, so a little planning goes a long way.

 Travel Tip #13: Experience a Japanese Onsen

-Seriously, after a day of exploring, sinking into one of those is pure bliss.
-But, here’s the thing: they’ve got some rules, and it’s good to know them before you go.
-Think of it as knowing the secret handshake before you get to the cool club.
+After a day of exploring, sinking into one of those is pure bliss.
+But here’s the thing: they’ve got some rules, and it’s good to know them before you go.
+Think of it as learning the secret handshake before you get to the cool club.

 1. Shower first.
-This is a big one.
+It is a big one.
 You clean yourself thoroughly before you even think about getting in the onsen.
 There’s usually a dedicated shower area right next to the baths.

-2. Tattoos.
-This can be a bit tricky.
-Some onsen don’t allow tattoos, as they’re sometimes associated with certain groups.
+2. Tattoos can be tricky.
+Some onsen don’t allow tattoos, as they’re sometimes associated with specific groups.
 It’s always best to check the onsen’s website or ask beforehand.
 Some places are becoming more accepting, but it’s not universal.

 3. No swimsuits.
-Yep, you bathe naked… It might feel a little awkward at first, but trust me, everyone else is doing it, and it’s normal.
+Yep, you bathe naked… It might feel awkward initially, but trust me, everyone else is doing it, and it’s normal.
 Just relax and enjoy the experience.

 Travel Tip #14: Try Unique Japanese Experiences

-You’re going all the way to Japan, so why not experience some of the truly unique experiences it has to offer?
+You’re going all the way to Japan, so why not experience some of its truly unique experiences?
 Forget just seeing the sights; let’s talk about doing things you can’t do anywhere else.
-Honestly, these are the moments that stick with you long after you’ve unpacked your suitcase.
+Honestly, these moments stick with you long after you’ve unpacked your suitcase.

 1. Catch a Sumo Wrestling Match.
-Imagine the sheer power and tradition of sumo wrestling right in front of you.
+Imagine the sheer power and tradition of sumo wrestling right before you.
 It’s not just a sport; it’s a cultural spectacle.

 2. Spend a Night in a Ryokan.
 Forget your standard hotel room.
 A ryokan is a traditional Japanese inn where you’ll sleep on futons, wear a yukata, and experience authentic Japanese hospitality.